fusepool/annostore/README.md

 For retrieving annotations AnnoStore provides a service to dereference the context of a resource

-GET /Annostore with the IRI of the resource of which the context is requetsed as value of the iri query parameter.
+GET /annostore with the IRI of the resource of which the context is requested as value of the iri query parameter.

 Example:
     curl  -H "Accept: application/rdf+xml"  \
         http://localhost:8080/annostore?iri=http://example.org/foo .

+If the annotations have themselves IRIs you will need to request those annotations one by one.